 5300 E. Los Reales Rd.

-If you cannot drop materials off, you can request a home pick-up for a fee of $25 which will be added to your monthly bill.
-Call Customer Service at 520-791-3171 or submit an on-line service request.
+If you cannot drop materials off, you can request a home pick-up for a fee of $25, which will be added to your monthly bill.
+Call to make an appointment at 520-791-3171 or submit an on-line service request.
+This Home Pick-Up Service is only for residents within the City of Tucson Limits.

 Sponsor an HHW Collection Event

 Businesses and community groups can sponsor an HHW collection event for their members and/or employees.
-Environmentals Services will assist any entity requesting a collection event to properly collect and dispose of HHW from residential communities.
+Environmental and General Services (EGSD) will assist any entity requesting a collection event to properly collect and dispose of HHW from residential communities.
 Requests will be evaluated based on the requirements listed below.

 - This service will only be provided within Pima County boundaries.